risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-table.md

 ---
 id: sql-alter-table
 title: ALTER TABLE
-description: Modify the structure of an existing table.
+description: Modify the properties of an existing table.
 slug: /sql-alter-table
 ---
 <head>
   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-table/" />
 </head>

-Use the `ALTER TABLE` command to do the following operations to a table：
+Use the `ALTER TABLE` command to do the following operations on a table：

 + add columns
 + delete columns